butyi/sci2can/README.md

 ### Connector

-Connector has a 6 pins screw connector for wires.
 I used what I have at home.
+It is two 3 pins screw connector for wires.

 ![connector](https://github.com/butyi/sci2can/raw/master/pics/connector.jpg)

 The connector is not necessary to be mounted, wires can be soldered directly into the holes.
-It saves some money and size.
+It saves some money and height.

 ### Power supply